plotly/plotly.py/doc/python/dropdowns.md

                      labels={'gdpPercap': 'GDP per Capita (USD)', 'lifeExp': 'Life Expectancy (Years)'}, hover_name='country',
                      )
+  #Standardizing the axes would make the graphs easier to compare

 # Create a dictionary, data_for_jinja with two entries:
-# the value for the "dropdown_entries" key contains string containing a series of <option> tags, one for each item in the drop down
+# the value for the "dropdown_entries" key is a string containing a series of <option> tags, one tag for each item in the drop down
-# the value for the "divs" key contains a string with a series of <div> tags, each containing the content that appears only when the user selects the corresponding item from the dropdown
+# the value for the "divs" key is a string with a series of <div> tags, each containing the content that appears only when the user selects the corresponding item from the dropdown
-# in this example, that content is a figure and descriptive text.
+# in this example, the content of each div is a figure and descriptive text.
 data_for_jinja= collections.defaultdict(str)
 text_dict = {}
 for n, figname in enumerate(fig_dict.keys()):